ScottyFillups/embark/docs/slides/basic-js.md

 ## A note on purpose, ES6, and style

-This slideshow is very brief, and is meant to provide examples and explanations of the "essentials" (of course, that's subjective).
+This slideshow is (somewhat) brief, and is meant to provide examples and explanations of the "essentials" (of course, that's subjective).

 I also omit some details which I believe will confuse beginners:
 * `var` vs `let` vs `const`